-You are cordially invited to attend the annual meeting of the shareholders of PMC Commercial Trust, a Texas real estate investment trust ("PMC Commercial"), at 9:00 a.m., Central Daylight Time, on April 24, 2014 at 17950 Preston Road, Suite 270, Dallas, Texas if you are a shareholder of record as of April 11, 2014.
+You are cordially invited to attend the annual meeting of the shareholders of PMC Commercial Trust, a Texas real estate investment trust ("PMC Commercial"), at 9:00 a.m., Central Daylight Time, on April 28, 2014 at 17950 Preston Road, Suite 270, Dallas, Texas if you are a shareholder of record as of April 11, 2014.

 At the annual meeting, PMC Commercial shareholders will be asked to elect the seven trust managers nominated in the proxy statement to serve for a one-year term, and until their successors are elected and qualified.
-In addition, we will ask shareholders to (i) approve an amendment to our Declaration of Trust, as amended, to increase the authorized shares of beneficial interest of PMC Commercial from 100,000,000 shares to 1,000,000,000 shares, (ii) approve a proposal to change our state of incorporation from Texas to Maryland, (iii) approve certain proposed provisions of our charter under Maryland law in connection with such reincorporation, (iv) approve an amendment to our 2005 Equity Incentive Plan that (a) increases the aggregate number of common shares of beneficial interest of PMC Commercial that may be issued under such plan by 1,000,000 common shares to 1,500,000 common shares and (b) increases the limitation on the number of restricted shares that may be granted to all independent trust managers in the aggregate to no more than 500,000 restricted shares and to each executive officer to no more than 20,000 restricted shares during any fiscal year, and (v) approve, by a non-binding advisory vote, executive compensation.
+In addition, we will ask shareholders to (i) approve an amendment to our Declaration of Trust, as amended, to increase the authorized shares of beneficial interest of PMC Commercial from 100,000,000 shares to 1,000,000,000 shares, (ii) approve a proposal to change our state of incorporation from Texas to Maryland, (iii) approve certain proposed provisions of our charter under Maryland law in connection with such reincorporation, (iv) approve an amendment to our 2005 Equity Incentive Plan that (a) increases the aggregate number of common shares of beneficial interest of PMC Commercial that may be issued under such plan by 1,000,000 common shares to 1,500,000 common shares and (b) increases the limitation on the number of restricted shares that may be granted to all independent trust managers in the aggregate to no more than 500,000 restricted shares during any fiscal year, and (v) approve, by a non-binding advisory vote, executive compensation.